Fighting for Fair Pay

 How far back can claims be made?

-Generally, under the FLSA, you are entitled to make claims for the A1 extending back three years from the date your Consent to Sue Form is filed with the Court.
-A1 will be entitled to argue that its violations were not willful and that its claims should be limited to only a two-year period preceding the filing of your Consent to Sue.
-Claims under the New York Labor Law go back 6 years from the filing of the Complaint.
+Generally, under the FLSA, you are entitled to make claims extending back three years from the time you bring a claim in federal court or arbitration.
+A-1 will be entitled to argue that its violations were not willful and that its claims should be limited to only a two-year period preceding the filing of your arbitration.

 How do I join the case?